code-differently/code-differently-24-q1/lesson_01/README.md

 ## Submitting your files

-You will use the same process you used in [Lesson 00](/lesson_00/) in order to submit your work. **Please submit your files in a sub-folder created under this folder (Lesson 01).** Remember to craft a good pull request (PR) title and description detailing the work you're submitting.
+You will use the same process you used in [Lesson 00](/lesson_00/) in order to submit your work. **Please submit your files in a sub-folder created under this folder (lesson_01).** Remember to craft a good pull request (PR) title and description detailing the work you're submitting.